Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	when the user enters 0.
 	3. Daphne invests $100 at 10% simple interest.
-That is, every year, the investment earns 10% of the original investment, or $10 each and every year: interest = 0.10 ¡Á original balance
+That is, every year, the investment earns 10% of the original investment, or $10 each and every year: interest = 0.10 x original balance
 	At the same time, Cleo invests $100 at 5% compound interest.
-That is, interest is 5% of the current balance, including previous additions of interest: interest = 0.05 ¡Á current balance
+That is, interest is 5% of the current balance, including previous additions of interest: interest = 0.05 x current balance
 	Cleo earns 5% of $100 the first year, giving her $105.
 The next year she earns 5% of
 	$105, or $5.25, and so on.
-Write a program that finds how many years it takes for the value of Cleo¡¯s investment to exceed the value of Daphne¡¯s investment and then displays the value of both investments at that time.
+Write a program that finds how many years it takes for the value of Cleo's investment to exceed the value of Daphne's investment and then displays the value of both investments at that time.
 	4. You sell the book C++ for Fools.
-Write a program that has you enter a year¡¯s worth of monthly sales (in terms of number of books, not of money).
+Write a program that has you enter a year's worth of monthly sales (in terms of number of books, not of money).
 The program should use a loop to prompt you by month, using an array of char * (or an array of string objects, if you prefer) initialized to the month strings and storing the input data in an array of int.